Coherence, superposition, and L\"{o}wdin symmetric orthogonalization: Conclusion and Outlook

+To summarize, we have shown that LSO offers compelling advantages in revealing the strong connections between the notions of coherence and superposition within their resource-theoretic formulations.
 At the heart of our consideration is LSO \cite{Lowdin1950,PIELA2014e99}, which has a unique feature among all existing orthogonalization techniques.
-Namely, we can obtain the states with maximal superposition (i.e., golden states) from the maximally coherent state by means of LSO.
-We have discussed qubit systems, and afterwards \(d\)-dimensional case.
+Namely, LSO is distinguished by its geometric approach, which enables it to maintain the original structure and symmetry of nonorthogonal basis states with minimal distortion.
+Taking cue from this, we have shown that one can obtain the states with maximal superposition (i.e., golden states) from the maximally coherent state by means of LSO.
+As we proceeded, we were able to completely solve the problem in two and three dimensions, using the methods we have developed along the way.
 We have obtained consistent results with the comprehensive study recently presented in Ref.~\cite{Senyasa2022Golden}.
-We have considered superposition distillation, which is an another example that reflects the effectiveness of our approach.
+The method we have devised allows for the realization of maximal superposition states in any dimension.
 We have also briefly discussed the \(l_1\) measures of the superposition states and the coherent states, where LSO connects them.

 Looking forward, there could be various implications of the present results.
 For instance, practical and efficient strategies were presented to obtain one of a family of maximally coherent states of dimension \(n=2,3,\dots,d\) from any pure state \cite{Torun-CoherenceDistill} and mixed state \cite{Liu2021OptCoherenceDistill} of dimension \(d\).
 One direction for future work would be to explore whether we can obtain a set of states with maximal superposition of dimension \(n \leq d\) from a given (pure or mixed) superposition state, with the aid of LSO and tasks developed in Refs.~\cite{Torun-CoherenceDistill,Liu2021OptCoherenceDistill}.
 It would be interesting to see the consequences of these for mixed superposition states.
+In light of another crucial aspect, namely resource quantifiers, the benefits of LSO can be further explored.
+For instance, it was shown \cite{Cui2020MaximalValueCohe} that the maximal value condition of coherence measures holds for mixed states if and only if it holds for a special subset of pure states.
+Analogous investigation employing LSO as an auxiliary tool could be undertaken to explore superposition in a similar vein.
 Moreover, LSO may provide further motivation to extend the role of coherence as a resource in metrology \cite{DegenQSensing2017,Giovannetti2011} to superposition.
 We believe that LSO positively impacts our understanding of the links between orthogonal and nonorthogonal settings, and could provide more for general quantum resource theories.